CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/README.md

 ## Viewport Shader Templates
 We have a special class of shaders, known as the *Viewport Shaders*, that use `Viewport` nodes to create various effects.
 There are currently a lot of variations on these shaders, and their use of `ViewportTexture` textures means that they have behavior unique amongst other shaders.

+## Text Spritesheets
+This directory stores our text spritesheets - we use these for non-gui text elements.
+Stuff that exists out in the world.

 ## Hiding Mesh
 The *Hiding Mesh* is a mesh that shows and hides itself depending on whether it can be "seen" by the camera.
 Rather than using a `VisibilityNotifier` node to track this, the *Hiding Mesh* uses physics raycasts to a dedicated camera node.
 This is a bit messy since it meshes visual and physical components but it's the best way to track occlusion (as opposed to whatever heuristic `VisibilityNotifier` uses).